 While fieldwork has always been a source of inspiration for Mark, he has been equally adept at fostering interaction between different subdisciplines of the Earth Sciences.
 His activities in the Alpine-Mediterranean realm animated him to gather colleagues in tectonics, petrology, sedimentology and geophysics in a collective attempt to reconstruct the plate motions of Alpine Tethys.
 This is an area "where plate tectonics doesn't work", as Mark jokingly likes to point out.
 The resulting publication in 2010 Reconciling plate-tectonic reconstructions of Alpine Tethys with the geological-geophysical record of spreading and subduction in the Alps was a resounding success, as attested by its high citation impact.
 Mark and his co-authors concluded that their reconstruction of microplate motions in the Western Mediterranean area is "surprisingly consistent", within analytical error, with the record of subduction provided by P-wave tomography of the mantle.
-A follow-up paper in 2015, including a post-doc (Kamil Ustaszewski, now Univ.
-Jena), linked the motion paths of microplates in the Adriatic area to the kinematic and magmatic response of the crust in the Alps, Apennines and Carpathians.
+A follow-up paper in 2015 with Kamil Ustaszewski (now Univ.
+Jena) and Edi Kissling (ETH-Zürich), linked the motion paths of microplates in the Adriatic area to the kinematic and magmatic response of the crust in the Alps, Apennines and Carpathians.
 Since then, others, including Eline LeBreton from Mark's group, have published more sophisticated reconstructions based on the GPlates technique.
 Yet, the 2010 and 2015 papers remain benchmarks for these later studies.

 Spurred by advances in seismological passive-array imaging, Mark and a handful of colleagues co-founded the AlpArray initiative in 2011 to image Earth's mantle down to the Mantle Transition Zone and beyond.
 This ambitious project involving 64 institutions from 17 European countries has deployed a dense network of >600 closely spaced broadband seismometers from 2015-2019.
-Together with colleagues in geophysics, especially at the ETH in Zürich (Domenico Giardini, Edi Kissling) and the nearby GFZ in Potsdam (Michael Weber, Frederick Tillman), Mark initiated and coordinated the German part of this ambitious program.
+Together with colleagues in geophysics, especially at the ETH in Zürich (Domenico Giardini, Edi Kissling, György Hétenyi) and the nearby GFZ in Potsdam (Michael Weber), Mark initiated and coordinated the German part of this ambitious program.
 The fruits of AlpArray are becoming available in the form of 3D tomographic images of Earth's interior at unprecedented resolution.
 They show for the first time that subducting slabs of lithosphere beneath the Alps are almost completely detached from the orogenic superstructure, explaining some of the first-order topographic, tectonic and seismological features of the mountain belt.
 New results are appearing in papers, and a volume co-edited by an international panel headed by Mark and two of his postdocs (Emanuel Kaestle, Peter McPhee) is nearing completion.
-Despite (or because of) these geophysical activities, Mark has remained true to the field-aspect of his science, with recent papers on the exhumation of subducted high-pressure rocks and the arcuation of the Dinarides, co-authored with PhDs (Phillip Groß, Sylvia Favaro, Marc Grund, Andreas Scharf now at the Qaboos Univ., Oman), post-docs (Lorenzo Gemignani) and colleagues (Jan Pleuger and Joerg Giese, now at the Geol.
+Despite (or because of) these geophysical activities, Mark has remained true to the field-aspect of his science, with recent papers on the exhumation of subducted high-pressure rocks and the arcuation of the Dinarides, co-authored with PhDs (Philip Groß, Sylvia Favaro, Marc Grund, Andreas Scharf now at the Qaboos Univ., Oman), post-docs (Lorenzo Gemignani) and colleagues (Jan Pleuger and Joerg Giese, now at the Geol.
 Survey of Norway).

-Mark has hosted Humboldt Researchers in his group (Stefan Schmid, Aral Okay) and is a sought-after lecturer, having taken several paid sabatticals (Univ.
+Mark has hosted Humboldt Researchers in his group (Stefan Schmid, Aral Okay) and is a sought-after lecturer, having taken several sabatticals (Univ.
 Vienna, Univ.
-Potsdam, ETH-Zürich) and guest lectureships (Univ. of Utrecht, Univ. de Rennes) over the years.
-In addition to his professorship at the FU-Berlin, he is currently Lecturer in Alpine Geodynamics at the ETH in Zürich and will begin a 6-month sabbatical at the Univ. of Edinburgh.
+Potsdam, ETH-Zürich, Univ. of Edinburgh) and guest lectureships (Univ. of Utrecht, Univ. de Rennes, ETH-Zürich) over the years.